Mohammed-Araby-7/-Restaurant-Food-Delivery-App/README.md

-# 🍔 Khaduo – Restaurant Food Delivery Frontend
+# 🍔 Khadyo – Restaurant Food Delivery Frontend

-Khadueo is a modern and responsive **food delivery web application** that provides users with an elegant interface to browse restaurants, explore dishes, and place food delivery orders online.
+Khadyo is a modern and responsive **food delivery web application** that provides users with an elegant interface to browse restaurants, explore dishes, and place food delivery orders online.

 This project demonstrates frontend development skills using **HTML, CSS, JavaScript, Bootstrap**, and **Axios** for API communication.